iyaz07/Alx-system_engineering-devops/0x15-api/README.md

-The urpose of this project is to learn about Representational Site Transfer Application Programming interface.
+The purrpose of this project is to learn about Representational Site Transfer Application Programming interface.